Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 The value in `version` field must follow [semantic versioning](https://semver.org/) with format `major.minor.patch`; otherwise, it will break the strategy that automation tools use to check the compatibility. `major` is for breaking changes, `minor` is for backward-compatible API changes, and `patch` is about fixes with no API changes.
 When `major` is 0, it indicates this package isn't stable for production, may includes many breaking changes frequently.
 The initial version of packages should be `0.1.0`.

+Specify the dependencies of the package in the `dependencies` field.
+These referenced pacakges will be imported automatically when developers import this package.
+Please check out [npm documentation](https://docs.npmjs.com/files/package.json#dependencies) for detailed syntax about specifying version ranges, but not all the syntax are tested on Unity.

 Check out the [official documentation](https://docs.unity3d.com/Manual/upm-manifestPkg.html) of `package.json` for more details.

 ### Assembly Definitions

 [Assembly definitions in Unity](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) provide a way to seperate your scripts into different assemblies.
 Each of them acts as a library within the Unity project and has its own dependencies on other assemblies.
 Unity reduces compilation time by only rebuilding the affected assemblies instead of whole project when you make a change.
 Unity's package manager fully relies on these assembly definitions.
 [Here](https://gametorrahod.com/how-to-asmdef-upm/) is an in-depth guide for assembly definitions in Unity.

+Arranging all scripts into assembly definitions is required for packages.
+Assembly definitions will include all scripts in that folder and its subfolders, except for the subfolders with their own assembly definitions.

-The format of assembly definitions is JSON, so you can either edit them in your favorite text editor or in Unity editor's GUI.
-For now we just create them in text editor.
-Here are the samples.
-Replace the company name and package name for your package.
+Since assembly definitions are plain text files, you can either create them with your favorite text editor or with Unity editor through the `Create` dropdown menu.

 #### CompanyName.PackageName.asmdef